17 Best Christmas Foods at Costco

 If your family is loyal to these sweet pull-apart rolls, you'll save major money by getting them from Costco.
 A 32-count bag of King's Hawaiian rolls was just $5.59 at a Manhattan Costco location, so it's safe to expect similar value in your area.

 Add some seafood to your holiday appetizer spread with a shrimp cocktail platter from Costco.
-At $9.99 a pound, you can walk away with a hefty seafood tray for less than $15.
+You can walk away with a hefty seafood tray for less than $15.

 Caprese salad is a light side dish to add to your Christmas meal that's always a crowd-pleaser.
 Costco sells twin packs of BelGioioso mozzarella, which is great if you're feeding a crowd.